-Today we had the first version of a paper published in F1000Research, looking at future directions in peer review and scholarly communication, developed and written online with 32 international collaborators from across a range of disciplines — the majority of whom I never met in the real world.
+Today we had the first version of a paper published in F1000Research, looking at future directions in peer review and scholarly communication, developed and written online with 32 international collaborators from across a range of disciplines — the majority of whom I have never met in the real world.
 The paper was led by palaeontologist Jon Tennant, conceived and written in a similar open, online and collaborative way to his 2016 paper on the academic, economic and societal impacts of open access.

 As per F1000Research‘s publishing model, this is version

-one two three of the paper, having been through two rounds of peer review; you can read the full paper online (as well as offering to peer review it):
+one two three of the paper, having been through two rounds of peer review; you can read the full paper online (as well as offering to peer review it!):

 A multi-disciplinary perspective on emergent and future innovations in peer review

 Jonathan P. Tennant, Jonathan M. Dugan, Daniel Graziotin, Damien C. Jacques, François Waldner, Daniel Mietchen, Yehia Elkhatib, Lauren B. Collister, Christina K. Pikas, Tom Crick, Paola Masuzzo, Anthony Caravaggi, Devin R. Berg, Kyle E. Niemeyer, Tony Ross-Hellauer, Sara Mannheimer, Lillian Rigling, Daniel S. Katz, Bastian Greshake Tzovaras, Josmel Pacheco-Mendoza, Nazeefa Fatima, Marta Poblet, Marios Isaakidis, Dasapta Erwin Irawan, Sébastien Renaut, Christopher R. Madan, Lisa Matthias, Jesper Nørgaard Kjær, Daniel Paul O’Donnell, Cameron Neylon, Sarah Kearns, Manojkumar Selvaraju and Julien Colomb